A Day at the Ballet

 Now we are in a bit of a spot.
 If we miss the opening curtain, we'll miss half the performance.
 The snooty ushers will never let us in once the show starts.

 But our adversary is no fool.
-Nervous, yes, outgunned, certainly, but foolish, no. He knows when the house lights go down, the value of his tickets plummet to nothing.
+Nervous, yes, outgunned, certainly, but foolish, no. He knows when the house lights go down, the value of his tickets plummets to nothing.

 “I'll give you fifteen bucks for the pair,” Jim says.